From Hygge to Lagom: De-Coding the Scandi Design Trends

 Utilizing Your Loungewear

 Furthermore, it is usually great to remember that whenever you’re in the room, you are its focal point, which is why your own apparel serves as the reflection of the Hygge.
-Therefore, you need to update your loungewear by getting some new slippers, silk bathrobes, and even booties to wear inside.
+Therefore, you need to update your loungewear by getting some new slippers, waffle bathrobes, and even booties to wear inside.
 When not worn, most of these items should probably be hanged on display (on a DIY wall-rack or some similar solution).
 In this way, they become the accessories in your household.

 Choosing The Right Color Scheme